 ClimateWise

-Aurora has joined the ClimateWise Building Challenge to take action on climate change.
+Aurora joined the ClimateWise Building Challenge to take action on climate change.
 This friendly competitive amongst other York Region municipalities and local businesses supports the implementation of the Town’s corporate energy plan and its commitment to reduce greenhouse gas emissions by 80% by 2050 from 2018 levels.
 60 municipal buildings and 15 commercial buildings have joined this friendly award and recognition competition.

 Under the challenge, Aurora staff meet regularly with other local municipal staff, share building operations best practices, learn from each other and receive training on new tools available to help reduce energy consumption from municipal operations.